dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

 ## Disable WHOIS privacy

-You can enable the WHOIS privacy protection from your domain page or the domain list.
+You can disable WHOIS privacy protection from your domain page or the domain list.